airpair/the-definitive-ionic-starter-guide/post.md

 ## Add the services

 But wait!
 You will need some Angular services to help manage data for this app, and I don't want to spend a lot of time on them.
-You can look through the comments to see how they work, and should be familiar to Angular developers.
+You can look through the comments to see how they work, and they should be familiar to Angular developers.
 The first is a simple service to help manage data in localStorage, and the second is a service to load stock quotes from Yahoo!
 Finance.
+If you are not familiar with Angular and creating services, it is best to take a moment and review the [Angular services documentation](https://docs.angularjs.org/guide/services).

 First create the file www/js/localstorage.js with the content in the code below.
 Be sure to add a script tag to index.html.